babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 <!--truncate-->

-> Inspired by [Dan's tweet](https://twitter.com/dan_abramov/status/1009179550134296577) about how we can conflate shipping source code, ES6+, ESM
+This post is inspired by [Dan's tweet](https://twitter.com/dan_abramov/status/1009179550134296577) about how we can conflate shipping source code, ES6+, ESM

 This is a pretty enabling feature request for the whole ecosystem, so I'm glad we've tried to make this easier in Babel v7 (I just realized this whole post is a good pitch for using it).
 Hopefully it can be made more standard moving forward (if we're collectively able to figure out some things I outline below).